frasten/wordpresscom-popular-posts/readme.txt

 Check whether the Wordpress.com Stats plugin is installed and active.
 You must have at least version 1.2 of WP Stats.

+= How can I integrate this plugin in my non-widget-ready theme? = Edit sidebar.php in your theme files, and place this code where you need:
+If your theme supports widgets, you can place the widget named 'Popular Posts' where you want.

+If it doesn't, put this code inside the file sidebar.php, in your theme files:

+`<?php if (function_exists('WPPP_show_popular_posts')) WPPP_show_popular_posts(); ?>`